pipthepilot/guitar_templates/telecaster/README.md

 # Fender Telecaster

-The Fender Telecaster is my favourite Guitar and is a great first guitar for amateu luthiers to build.
+The Fender Telecaster is my favourite Guitar and is a great first guitar for amateur luthiers to build.

 Creating these templates took a lot of research and time to draft as I have tried to create them as historically accurate as I possibly could.